RichardGregoryHamilton/Angular-Gmail-Clone/README.md

 # Angular-Gmail-Clone
-A Gmail clone built with AngularJS
+This is a gmail clone built using AngularJS.
+Users can view, edit or delete messages from their inbox.

 # How to Use
 * Clone this repository. git@github.com:RichardGregoryHamilton/Angular-Gmail-Clone.git